dtinit/portmap/README.md

 **PortMap** is an open-source [Django](https://www.djangoproject.com/) project that hosts structured query access to a content repository of portability solutions.

+PortMap pulls articles on portability solutions from the [portability-articles](https://github.com/dtinit/portability-articles) repository, which is where volunteers can contribute content.

+The articles are organized by topic, data type, source and destination, and cached in a PostgreSQL DB.
+The DB also captures query data so we can learn what users most need to find.

-PortMap is based on [Sidewinder](https://stribny.github.io/sidewinder) which is a django starter project template, which sets us up with:
+PortMap's project organization is from [Sidewinder](https://stribny.github.io/sidewinder), a django starter project template, which sets us up with:

 * environment variables (and the 'environ' package) instead of juggling multiple configuration files